opsit-io/opsit-explang-docs/docs/explang-alg.md

 ```

-They may be used for different kinds of indentifiers: keys in map,
+They may be used for different kinds of identifiers: keys in map,
 names of parameters, etc.

 Creating lists
 --------------

-To create a list of valies use the `[ ]` operator
+To create a list of values use the `[ ]` operator

 ```julia
 > [1, 2 + 3, "foo", :b]